-During the course of the year, unforeseen circumstances (for example: retirements, reduction in workforce, research leaves and/or maternity/paternity/parental leaves) or changes in priorities or work assignment may have significant impact on a librarian's previously-established plan; resulting changes in requirements and priorities in the workload plan will be documented following consultation and discussion between each librarian and their unit head or supervisor(s).
+During the course of the year, unforeseen circumstances or changes in priorities or work assignment may have significant impact on a librarian's previously-established plan; resulting changes in requirements and priorities in the workload plan will be documented following consultation and discussion between each librarian and their unit head or supervisor.

 Assigned duties will vary from one librarian to another, and may also vary from one year to another, depending on the priorities set in each librarian's annual review.
-In assigning responsibilities the unit head or supervisor(s) must ensure that the unit's goals, defined collectively by all staff in the unit, are achievable and that there is an equitable workload allocation to achieve the unit's and the Library's service obligations.
+In assigning responsibilities the unit head or supervisor must ensure that the unit's goals, defined collectively by all staff in the unit, are achievable and that there is an equitable workload allocation to achieve the unit's and the Library's service obligations.
 In addition, balanced workloads should be planned that respect a librarian's desire to fulfill service and scholarship responsibilities.